 You will participate in 4 individual conversations that each discuss important topics about inclusion and accessibility on a post-secondary campus.
 In each of the scenarios, you will take on a different role.

-- Scenario 1 involves peer advice for an enrolled student with a concussion. - Scenario 2 is a professor working with a student with disabilities who has a letter of accommodation. - Scenario 3 is a student with a disability interfacing with a parking administrator when they have difficulties parking their vehicle. - Scenario 4 is a student with a disability who is called to the Campus Security office to discuss an incident report.
+Scenario 1 will be an enrolled student with a concussion; Scenario 2, a professor working with a student with disabilities; Scenario 3, a Parking Administrator; and Scenario 4 will be from the perspective of Security Personnel.